Skip to main content

 PWM interfaces are disabled by default and need to be enabled for use.

-is used to configure system startup parameters and device tree overlays.
-You can edit this file to enable or disable PWM device tree overlays.
+In the Ubuntu/debit operating system, the/boot/uEnv/uEnv. txt file is used to configure system startup parameters and device tree plugins.
+You can enable or disable the PWM device tree plugin by editing this file

 To check or enable PWM-related overlays, follow these steps: